-^() These include the accounts receivable impacted by the regulated customer rate stabilization fund under Electricity Price Stabilization Law 21,185.
+() These are the accounts receivable impacted by the regulated customer rate stabilization fund under Electricity Price Stabilization Law 21,185.
 During 2021 and 2022, the Company sold accounts receivable for a nominal total of USD 220.1 million to Chile Electricity PEC SpA under the agreement signed with Goldman Sachs and IDB Invest, and later with Allianz.
 This sum includes the balances reported in the January 2020, July 2020, January 2021, July 2021, and January 2022 average node price decrees.
-The non-current receivables totaled USD 440.3 million as of March 31, 2023 and they include the balances in the technical report on the July 2022 average node price decree that was published in the Official Gazette on April 12, 2023.
-USD 42.9 million of these balances correspond to the remainder to be sold under Law 21,185 ("PEC-1"), and approximately USD 389.3 million accrued after the end of the stabilization fund accumulation period.
-This latter amount can be monetized pursuant to the new "MPC" law described in the next paragraph and should be partially recovered through resettlements of invoices to regulated customers.
+The non-current receivables totaled USD 325.8 million as of December 31, 2022 and they include the balances in the technical report on the July 2022 average node price decree that is in process and is expected to be approved.
+USD 42.9 million of these balances correspond to the remainder to be sold under Law 21,185 ("PEC-1"), and approximately USD 286.2 million accrued after the end of the stabilization fund accumulation period.
+This latter amount can be monetized pursuant to the new "MPC" law described in the next paragraph.

 On July 13, 2022, the Customer Protection Mechanism or "MPC" bill of law was passed into a law by the House of Representatives after ratifying the changes made by the Senate.
 This law will stabilize power prices for price-regulated customers being supplied by public service distribution concessionaires regulated by the General Electricity Law.
 The purpose of the MPC is to pay the differences arising between the energy and capacity component invoiced by distribution companies to end customers and the amount payable to generators for power supply, based on the respective contractual terms or the respective decree, in the case of mid-sized systems.
 The resources accounted for in the MPC operation may not exceed US\$1.8 billion, and the law will continue in force until the balances created by its enforcement are extinguished.
 Effective in 2023, the National Energy Commission must forecast semi-annually the total payment of the Final Remaining Balance for a date that may not go beyond December 31, 2032.
 To that end, it will determine the charges to collect the amounts needed to fully reimburse the resources needed for the MPC to work properly.
-The National Energy Commission published Exempt Resolution 86 on March 14, 2023 that contains the technical rules for implementation of Law 21,472.
+The National Energy Commission is drafting an Exempt Resolution containing the rules applicable so that the MPC Law is correctly implemented.